 Whomever you choose as your replacement, make sure they fit with your current business culture.
 If they are compatible with you and the way you do business, they will likely be a good fit for your clients and employees, too.

 Technology's Important Role In Your Real Estate Retirement Plan

 To sell your business, you need to be able to package it up and say, “This is everything you need.
 Here are my processes, nicely laid out in my CRM, with templates and automation and instructions on what to do.
 Here is a record of my profits for the last 20 years, and a valuation of my book of business.
 Here is my database of clients, and everything you ever wanted to know about these people and my interactions with them.”

 It’s not just a matter of building a successful business (although that’s the most important part).
 You also need to invest in technology that will allow you to make your business salable.

-If you’d like to start your technology search by learning more about Realvolve, give us a shout!
+Start your technology search by learning more about Realvolve!

 Click the button below to schedule a demo with one of our team members.

 This article was originally published on October 3, 2019.
 It has been updated for comprehensiveness and accuracy.

 Your Comments :